-Warning: Magnets can be dangerous.
+IMPORTANT NOTE: Magnets can be dangerous.
 A responsible adult MUST supervise this activity.
 Magnets can be harmful when ingested.
 If a child ingests a magnet, seek medical help immediately.
-Never allow children to use magnets without appropriate adult supervision.
+NEVER allow children to use magnets without appropriate adult supervision.

 - Small bowls for paint